 On April 8th and now skating for North London, Sharman went on to win the second of his two British titles, the One Mile on Alexandra Palace.
 Sharman's skating style is not one that many would describe as "tidy".
 In fact, early in his career he was once described as a "windmill" by one skater, but none could argue that it was effective.
 His speed, sheer presence and the fact that his style made it extremely difficult to pass won him races.

 That year there were no World Championships (for men that is) but the very first "independent" European Championships were held in Inzell, Germany, in September.
 Sharman would have top ten placings in all four events, his highest placing being 2nd in the 10000 metres, with Jurgen Traub (Germany) just pipping him to the line by inches.
-The trip was also like a South London reunion, (for the men at least) with Folley and Hawkes making the team and the only "gate-crasher" being Derek Blake, now of course skating alongside Sharman at North London.
+The trip was also like a South London men's reunion, with Folley and Hawkes making the team and the only "gate-crasher" being Derek Blake, now of course skating alongside Sharman at North London.
 The trip was also notable for the fact that Henry Crystall had stepped aside as national team manager in favour of Bob Halford.
 Whereas Crystall, despite his years in the sport, was a controversial character and thought to be ineffective as a manager, Halford was the other end of the spectrum and had the total respect of the skaters he cared for.